Close Menu

 Day 3 — Combining Crate Training

-Goal: Crate as refuge and bladder control device.
+Goal: Create a refuge and bladder control device.

-• Spaced feeding in crate to create positive association.
+• Spaced feeding in a crate to create a positive association.

 • Use treat-briefer crate time after potty trips.

-• Puppies naturally will not dirty sleeping area.
+• Puppies naturally will not dirty their sleeping area.

 Tip: Crate size equation — crate length = puppy length (nose to tail) + 2–3 inches.